samuelexferri/gpg-guide/gpg-guide.md

 You will need to use the master keys only in exceptional circumstances, namely when you want to modify your own or someone else's key.
 More specifically, you need the master private key:

 -   when you sign someone else's key or revoke an existing signature.
--   when you add a new UID or mark an existing UID as `primary`.
+-   when you add a new UID or mark an existing UID as primary.
 -   when you create a new subkey.
 -   when you revoke an existing UID or subkey.
--   when you change the preferences (e.g., with `setpref`) on a UID.
+-   when you change the preferences (e.g. with `setpref`) on a UID.
 -   when you change the expiration date on your master key or any of its subkey.
 -   when you revoke or generate a revocation certificate for the complete key.